 Clinical Instructor in the Education Law Clinic and Lecturer on Law

-Margo Strucker is the Child Advocacy Program’s Program Associate.
-Margo joined CAP in 2010.
+Margo Strucker is the Youth Advocacy and Policy Lab (Y-Lab) Program Associate.
+Margo joined Harvard Law School in 2010.
 Previously she worked in early childhood and special education, residential mental health counseling, and non-profit communications and project management.
 Margo completed Horizons for Homeless Children’s PAL volunteer training and 14 additional hours of instruction in issues surrounding families and individuals affected by domestic violence or intimate partner violence (IPV).
 Margo is a 2002 graduate of Harvard College.